torusresearch/CustomAuth/examples/react-app/README.md

 For installation instructions [click here](https://github.com/torusresearch/torus-direct-web-sdk)

+How to run example

+1. Build the outer project using `npm pack`
+2. Install the built tgz file in this folder using `npm i ../../toruslabs-.......`
 ## Setting up

 If there's an issue with project dependecy tree.
 Create a `.env` file and add this `SKIP_PREFLIGHT_CHECK=true` line inside.